porsche-design-system/porsche-design-system/packages/components/src/components/content/modal/modal.examples.md

 Note that `.footer` is a custom CSS class in order to responsively style the buttons which is achieved with respect to guidelines for [Buttons](components/button/usage).

+### ♿️ Accessibility hints
+To support **keyboard navigation**, please take care of correct **focus handling** after closing the Modal with `ESC` or `Enter` key:
+The trigger element (e.g. a button) which has opened the Modal must **receive focus state again** after the Modal is closed.
+This is important to keep focus order consistent.
+You can test it out by navigation this example with the keyboard only.

 ## Basic Scrollable

 If the Modal's content does not fit into the current boundaries the content becomes scrollable.